 Simultaneous and multilingual live streams

-- Pseudo-live streaming lets you start a large number of live streams at exactly the same time.
+- Simulive streaming lets you start a large number of live streams at exactly the same time.
 Without stress, since everything is scheduled in advance.

-- If you use Clevercast to broadcast a ‘real’ multilingual live stream (with or without Translate@Home) you can use the server-side recording to schedule a pseudo-live stream to other time zones.
+- If you use Clevercast to broadcast a ‘real’ multilingual live stream (with or without Translate@Home) you can use the server-side recording to schedule a simulive stream to other time zones.

-If you use Clevercast player to display the live stream – whether it is as part of a Clevercast application, embedded in your site or in a 3rd party platform – you also get all Clevercast features.
+If you use Clevercast player to display the live stream – whether it is as part of a Clevercast application, embedded in your site or in a third-party platform – you also get all Clevercast features.
 These include:

 - Adaptive live streaming: Clevercast player switches dynamically between streams with a different resolution and chooses the most suitable one for the playback device (depending on screen size and bandwidth, memory, available CPU and GPU resources) to avoid the video stuttering or spinning.